ionoid/docs.ionoid.io/docs/debug/debug-devices.md

 * To get the status of Services or Apps, use the `status` operation:

+Example get status of `systemd-journald` service:
 ```bash
 sudo systemctl status systemd-journald
 ```

+* To get the status of Ionoid sealos managers, check the following services:

+Status of Main manager:

 ```bash
 sudo systemctl status sealos-manager
 ```

+Status of manager that executes and performs actions:

 ```bash
 sudo systemctl status sealos-manager-actions